princesszelda94/PiSynthesisLog/README.md

 <strong><h3>Thoughts -</h3></strong>
     <ul>
         <li>Our first stakeholder was Mr. Rakesh Bhukal, as lecturer and researcher at the Department of Life Sciences.
 We gained valuable information from him and realised that we were using the wrong sensors the entire time, as our sensors needs to be submerged into a reservoir.
-Therefore, Michael and I had to start over for the hardware aspect of the development of the product and source EC, pH and Dissolved Oxygen probes.
-However, the humidity sensor was still useful as it need not be submerged.</li>
+Therefore, Michael and I had to find a way to make the sensors submergible.</li>
     </ul>

 <strong><h3>Lessons Learnt -</h3></strong>
     <ul>
-        <li>I, as well as Michael Ali, learnt that sometimes, during development, work done for a sprint has be to destroyed due to not being useful, as we would have to start over from scratch.
-However, this is a learning experience and we will know better next time when building a similar product.</li>
+        <li>Even though the sensors we have cannot be submerged, we decided to still work on it for proof of concept and to further our own knowledge when it comes to sensor code and testing.</li>
     </ul>

 <strong><h3>Hours worked - </h3></strong>